-- Birds Fly South & White Duck Taco.
-My favorite brewery and my favorite taco place.
-There’s a sign off of the trail pointing down a road intersection to these two at Hampton Station.
-They’re only about a mile off the trail.
+- White Duck Taco.
+My favorite taco place.
+There’s a sign off of the trail pointing down a road intersection to Hampton Station.
+It’s only about a mile off the trail.

 - Swamp Rabbit Cafe.
 Great cafe with local beer, pizza, sandwiches, and more.
 This is probably the place I stop at the most since it’s right on the trail and I can always go for some pizza and beer.